Skip to content

 run["source_code/requirements"].download()

-This results in a requirements.txt file being downloaded to the current working directory.
+This results in the requirements.txt file being downloaded to the current working directory.

 If you use a different file name, such as conda.env or pyproject.toml, you can pass that as the argument to the download() function: